Who cares about the Oxford comma?

-Without that comma, as the judge maintained, this distinction was not clearcut:
+Without that comma, as the judge maintained, this distinction was not clear-cut:

-Specifically, if that exemption used a serial comma to mark off the last of the activities that it lists, then the exemption would clearly encompass an activity that the drivers perform.
+If that exemption used a serial comma to mark off the last of the activities that it lists, then the exemption would clearly encompass an activity that the drivers perform.
 And, in that event, the drivers would plainly fall within the exemption and thus outside the overtime law’s protection.
 But, as it happens, there is no serial comma to be found in the exemption’s list of activities, thus leading to this dispute over whether the drivers fall within the exemption from the overtime law or not.

 As a result, the court found in favor of the drivers, costing the dairy an estimated $10 million.

-To comma, or not to comma?
+Comma rules: To comma, or not to comma?

-While many of the sites I write for as a freelance blogger follow AP style (including this one), which is sans-serial comma, I still sneak one in when it seems needed to avoid potential confusion.
+While many of the sites I write for as a freelance blogger follow AP style (including this one), which is sans-serial comma, I still sneak one in when it seems needed to avoid confusion.
 This case backs up that habit as more than just an old-school tic I haven’t yet let go.

 While the debate may still rage on over whether Oxford commas are necessary all the time, this ruling upholds the practice of using them when they’re essential to ward off ambiguity.

-(Take that, AP style!)
+Take that, AP style!

 This is an updated version of a story that was previously published.
 We update our posts as often as possible to ensure they’re useful for our readers.